meantrix/corrp/README.md

-Another package function  **rh_corrP** can remove highly correlated variables from data.frames using the CorrP matrix.
+Another package function  **rh_corrp** can remove highly correlated variables from data.frames using the CorrP matrix.

 <code>